Jennie Lee, Baroness Lee of Asheridge: Retirement and later life

 Lee was defeated at the 1970 election in Cannock by the Conservative candidate Patrick Cormack.
-Political scientist Richard Rose called Lee's loss of her seat, which had been held by Labour since 1935, on a well above average swing of 10.7% "the biggest upset" of the 1970 general election.
+Political scientist Richard Rose called Lee's loss of her seat, which had been held by Labour since 1935, on a swing of 10.7%, the largest in any constituency for that election, "the biggest upset" of the 1970 general election.
 She retired from front-line politics when she was made Baroness Lee of Asheridge, of the City of Westminster on 5 November 1970, Asheridge being the farm near Chesham, Buckinghamshire where she had lived from 1954 to 1968.

 She wrote four books: To-morrow Is a New Day, 1939; Our Ally, Russia, 1941; This Great Journey, 1963; My Life with Nye, 1980.

-In 1974 she received an Honorary LLD from the University of Cambridge, and in 1981 an Honorary Fellowship of the Royal Academy.
+In 1974, she received an Honorary LLD from the University of Cambridge, and in 1981 an Honorary Fellowship of the Royal Academy.

-She died in 1988 from natural causes at the age of 84 and bequeathed her personal papers to the Open University which now holds them as the Jennie Lee Collection.
+She died in 1988 from natural causes, aged 84, and bequeathed her personal papers to the Open University, which now holds them as the Jennie Lee Collection.